Invitation to our Secret Adventure 🤫

 WHAT'S INCLUDED?

-All the activities specified in the program
+All activities listed in the program

 ADD-ONS

-Rent winter clothing for 2300 SEK.
+Rent full winter clothing – 2300 SEK

-Alcoholic beverages (cash or card).
+Alcoholic drinks (cash or card)

 STAY WARM & LOOK COOL